 How much does an author’s name influence your liking or disliking of a book, consciously or otherwise?
 How far would you go before it changes your opinion?
-If you have been here for a while, Stephen King is one of my favorite writers ever.
-And I got to finally pick up his newer book Elevation a while ago.
-Read ahead to see how it worked out for me!Elevation is a novella that will hold your attention and won't haunt you like the other Stephen King's.
+And I got to finally pick up Elevation by Stephen King, who is one of my favorite authors.
+Read ahead to see how it worked out for me!Elevation by Stephen King is a novella that will hold your attention and won't haunt you like his other books.
 But that may not be entirely a good thing.
 Read more about here.
 Click To Tweet

 Book Name: Elevation

 Characters: Scott Carey, Missy and Deirdre, Doctor Bob Ellis